hackclub/hackclub/workshops/pixel_art_pad/README.md

 # Pixel Art Pad

+Most of us like pixel art.
 In this workshop, I'm going to show you how to make your own pixel art pad with which you can create some amazing pixel art works.

 The pixel art pad will be looking like this (You can consider modifying the look if you wish) :